 ‘Yeah, you bring me good luck!’

-‘Not so far I haven’t!
+Taïga rolls her eyes.
+‘Not so far, I haven’t!
 This is a waste of money.
 With all the coins you’ve put into these machines, you could simply have bought me something.’
 She looks meaningfully at him.
-‘It’s getting dark and I’ll have to leave soon.
-Let’s do something else!’
+‘It’s getting late and I’ll have to leave soon.
+Let’s do something fun.’

 He has to admit she’s got a point.
 ‘OK.
 Tell me what you wanna do.’